bosmoment/PineTime-apps/README.md

 - *Time keeping*: nRF52832 RTC for ticks per second time/date updates
 - *Graphical user interface*: via LittleVGL.

+And the default "home" screen includes:
+- *Time/date*: The current minutes and hour are shown as numbers, the day, the month and year are shown and a second "hand" is shown as a circular meter.
+- *Battery status*: Battery status is available on the main screen
+- *Bluetooth status*: Bluetooth connection and advertisement mode is shown on the screen

 More to follow

 ## Structure